bb511/CrabPulsar/FourierTransform.md

 Six data streams of different pulsars, as measured by the 76-m Lovell telescope, were used for analysis.
 The de-dispersed time-series was plotted, as shown in [Slider 3.1](#slider-31), and the time was calibrated on the x-axis by using the total integration time.

-#### [Figure 2](#figure-2): The Fourier transform of the time series for the Pulsar 1 data set.
-The red points show the peaks in the power spectrum at different frequencies.
-They represent the harmnoics of the fundamental frequency $v$.

-## 3.3 Fourier transform of the time series

-Six data streams of different pulsars, as measured by the 76-m Lovell telescope, were used for analysis.
-The de-dispersed time-series was plotted, as shown in [Slider 3.1](#slider-31), and the time was calibrated on the x-axis by using the total integration time.
->>>>>>> DispersionMeasure

 <a name="slider-31"></a>

 {% include slider.html selector="TS" %}